Prevention ResourcesMany chronic health conditions can be prevented and/or managed better by making healthy choices including:

 If You Have Healthcare Insurance:

-The Health Reform Act created a provision that if you have health insurance it is likely that as of September 23, 2010, preventative services will be provided at no cost to you.
-Many insurers are now required to not charge the member/patient a co-payment, co-insurance or deductible.
 This will make a big difference for people with Medicare who, like most Americans, tend to use preventive services at roughly half the recommended rate due to not being able to afford the coinsurance/co-pay once charged for these services.
 For example, only 43 percent of women with Medicare insurance coverage received a mammogram in 2008.
 Now with the passing of law, out-of- pocket costs on preventative care will be reduced in most instances.¹

 To learn more about the Patient Protection and Affordable Care Act visit one or more of the following resources: